Last updated on April 20, 2021 at 19:20

 - To decrease preload – venous vasodilators (nitrates), diuretics

-- To decrease afterload – arterial vasodilators, ACE or aldosterone inhibitors
+- To decrease afterload – arterial vasodilators, ACE inhibitors, angiotensin II receptor blockers

 - To decrease excessive catecholamine effects – beta blockers

 Only the first group will be discussed in this topic.
 Nitrates are discussed in topic 6, diuretics in topic 3, RAAS inhibitors in topic 2 and so on.

 The most important drugs in the treatment of chronic heart failure are ACE inhibitors, loop diuretics, beta blockers, digitalis and nitrates.

 The glycosides are substances found in the foxglove plant.
 The only important one is digoxin.
 Previously were digitoxin and deslanoside important as well.
 I’ll focus on digoxin, however the following information probably counts for the others as well.
 Digoxin has the following effects on the heart:

 - As supplementary treatment in chronic heart failure patients that aren’t adequately treated with ACE inhibitors, beta blockers and diuretics